One-to-many relations (/docs/orm/prisma-schema/data-model/relations/one-to-many-relations)

 }

-Multi-field relations in relational databases
+Multi-field relations (relational databases only) [#multi-field-relations-relational-databases-only]

 model User {